joeycato/tiktok-favesave/README.md

 3. Wait for TikTok to process your request.

-⚠️ **Update:** While the TikTok ban is now in effect, it looks like you're still able to download your data ( at least if you access their site from your web browser )

 4. Once your data is ready, download it from TikTok and extract the folder.

 ![Screenshot of downloading data](./screenshots/download_data.png)